CodingItWrong/outsidein.dev/docs/react/1-setup.md

 We're going to go with GitHub Actions due to the fact that it's already set up in your GitHub repo.

-Let’s set this up in a pull request to the mirror the usual approach you’ll take.
+Let's set this up in a pull request to the mirror the usual approach you'll take.
 Create a new `ci` branch:

 ```sh
 $ git checkout -b ci